Support Local Resturants

 Sabor Divino: Fusion with a local twist

-The Social Scene: On Friday nights, you will often find a friendly group of expats and locals gathered around the top left-hand table.
-If you see us, please come over and say hello—there is a good chance I will be among them.
+On Friday nights, you will often find a friendly mix of expats and locals gathered around the top left-hand table.
+If you want a better feel for the social side of the city, it is one of those small details that tells you a lot about the place.

 Stadium Chicken

 It is not strictly a restaurant, but nor is it strictly a roulotte.
 It is not called Stadium Chicken either.
 It is a shack with no name on the front.
-This is São Tomé and Príncipe, we do things differently.
+This is São Tomé and Príncipe, and things are done a little differently here.
 Just down from the stadium, heading towards the UN buildings, there is an outstanding chicken place on the right.
+If you are deciding where to eat in São Tomé and want something more local than a hotel meal, this is one of the places worth knowing.

-On the island, chickens are not produced the way you may be used to.
+On the island, chickens are not produced in the way many visitors may be used to.
 They are a little wilder, and noticeably better.
 Queue up and ask for two or three pieces.
 The standard order at this São Tomé restaurant is barbecued chicken with banana fritas, chips made from plantain.
-This is not the KFC style.
-It is slow cooked, then finished on the barbecue.
+This is not KFC-style chicken.
+It is slow-cooked, then finished on the barbecue.

 Service is rough and ready.
 Expect a tin foil package on a plate, covered in sauce, with mayo and ketchup on the side.
-You eat in the open air at basic tables along the edge.
-The payment set-up is also a little strange the first time: they weigh the chicken, take it to the side counter, you pay, order your drinks, then go back with your token to collect the food.
+You eat outside at basic tables along the edge.
+The payment system can feel slightly strange the first time: they weigh the chicken, take it to the side counter, you pay, order your drinks, then go back with your token to collect the food.
 It comes out hot and properly delicious.
 Watching the heat coming off the grills, you will also be glad you are the customer, not the person working them.

-One small request.
-If you eat at the beach, and you should, do not throw your bones into the water.
+If you are looking at São Tomé restaurants for something polished, this is not that.
+If you want one of the more memorable local places to eat in the capital, it is.
+One small request: if you eat at the beach, and you should, do not throw your bones into the water.
 They wash back onto the sand the next morning, splintered and sharp, and kids can get injured.
 There are bins as you leave the beach.

 Papa Figo one of the oldest São Tomé Restaurants but falling hard.